9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

 If you look at Isabela Island on the map, you will notice that is much bigger than the small part you will see by going on your own.

-All the western coast is full of incredible sites that you can only visit if you join one of the Galapagos Cruises.
+The entire western coast is full of incredible sites that you can only visit if you join one of the Galapagos Cruises.

-The most interesting part is the Bolivar Canal where scientists and park guards have recently found 75 more species of cetaceans, especially killer whales.
-Besides other kinds of wildlife.
+The most interesting part is the Bolivar Canal, where scientists and park guards have recently found 75 more species of cetaceans, especially killer whales, besides other kinds of wildlife.

 The cruises that navigate along this itinerary are those that include the Galapagos western islands.
 My favorite is the one by the Eden a tourist-level boat, but if you want to travel on a more upscale vessel you can also check out among my top 13 Galapagos Islands cruises.